Skip to main content

 How they act?

-• Niacinamide is a form of B3 Vitamin.
+• Niacinamide is sort of Vitamin B3.
 It helps fades open pores, improve uneven skin tone.

 Why some people can get irritation from these ingredients?